papampi/braiins-os/README.md

 ## Release Management

-The braiins build system has also tools for firmware versioning which is usually used in release cycles.
+The braiins build system has also tools for firmware versioning which is used in release cycles.
 It is based on git repository with tags which holds name of a firmware version and configuration for reproducible firmware build.
 The release cycle has three stages: